sergejsha/knot/README.md

 * Predictable - state is the single source of truth.
 * Side-effect free reducer - by design.
 * Scalable - single knots can be combined together to build more complex application logic.
-* Decomposable - complex knots can be decomposed into primes by related functionality.
+* Composable - complex knots can be composed out of delegates grouped by related functionality.
 * Structured - easy to read and write DSL for writing better structured and less buggy code.
 * Concise - it has minimalistic API and compact implementation.
 * Testable - reducers and transformers are easy to test.